Exporting guide to Norway

 Electric Vehicles

-By 2025, Norway is aiming for all new cars sold to be electric and for ferries to be zero emission (regjeringen.no, 2020).
+By 2025, all new private cars and small vans shall be zero emission vehicles.
+City buses will be zero emission or on bio gas by 2025 (regjeringen.no, 2022).
 Additionally, the goal is for short haul flights to be fully electric by 2040 (avinor.no, 2020).
 There are opportunities in innovation, research and development for solutions, material and batteries.
 The Norwegian market can act as a springboard to many other markets.

 -